evpoker2467/PnCoder/README.md

 2. **Deploy to Netlify**
    - Connect your GitHub repository to Netlify
    - Netlify will automatically deploy the site
-   - No build configuration needed!
+   - The build process will inject environment variables

-3. **Configure your site**
+3. **Configure Environment Variables**
    - Go to your Netlify dashboard
-   - Navigate to Site settings > Domain management
+   - Navigate to Site settings > Environment variables
+   - Add the following variables:
+     - `OPENROUTER_API_KEY`: Your OpenRouter API key
+     - `SITE_URL`: Your site URL (optional)
-   - Set up a custom domain (optional)
+     - `SITE_NAME`: Your site name (optional)

+4. **Redeploy your site**
+   - Trigger a new deployment to apply the environment variables
+   - Your site will now use the configured API key automatically

 ## API Configuration